jcottam/html-metadata/README.md

 Compatible with both server and browser environments, supporting ES6 and CommonJS, this open-source project welcomes contributions.
 Experience the convenience and efficiency of `@jcottam/html-metadata` in optimizing your web applications today!

-If you have found a bug, please report it by [filing an issue](https://github.com/jcottam/html-metadata/issues).
-If you are interested in contributing to this project, please refer to the guidelines outlined in the [contributing](#contributing) section.

 ![NodeJS](https://img.shields.io/badge/server-6DA55F?style=for-the-badge&logo=node.js&logoColor=white) ![JavaScript](https://img.shields.io/badge/browser-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)